Chicken, Main

 Chicken Inasal (Filipino Barbecue Chicken)

-But your recipe is baked, so would it technically still be “inasal”?
+But this recipe is baked, so is it technically inasal?

 Annatto Oil: The key ingredient

-Annatto also tends to have a very subtle, yet distinct taste.
-It can best be described as somewhat floral, peppery, and slightly sweet.
-I’ve tried chicken inasal recipes without the use of annatto oil before, and you can definitely taste that subtle difference.
-Though not entirely that big of a deal if you leave it out (it will still be delicious!), expect that the full flavor and color won’t be exactly the same as the classic chicken inasal recipes.
+Though not entirely that big of a deal if you leave it out (it will still be delicious!), expect that the full flavor and color won’t exactly be the same as the classic chicken inasal.

 Ingredients